MacKeeper Review: Quick Expert Summary

 There were a few occasions when some obvious pre-written messages were thrown into my chat conversations, either trying to persuade me to upgrade to the Premium Service, or to extend my subscription when I was trying to cancel.
 They were not pushy, however, and always accepted my response when I declined their offers.

+Getting a refund was easy, though.
 I initially requested a refund via the “Refund Request Form” on the MacKeeper website.
 However, once I submitted the form, it simply said “Message Sent” — I received no email confirmation of my request, so there was no way of proving, if needed, that I had submitted the request within the 14 days.
 I therefore used the chat function to query this.

-The chat support replied immediately, and said that I would receive an email confirmation to the submitted request once an agent has had time to process it.
+The chat support replied immediately and said that I would receive an email confirmation to the submitted request once an agent has had time to process it.
 Fine in theory, but not much use if that response were never to come.

 However, the chat support offered to process the request for me immediately instead.
 They briefly tried to persuade me not to cancel, and even offered to prolong my license for 3 months absolutely free.
 When I declined, they accepted this and processed the refund.

-Is MacKeeper Worth the Price in 2023?
+Is MacKeeper Worth the Price in 2024?

 Altogether, I was pleasantly surprised by MacKeeper.
 It has a great range of security and performance-enhancing features.
 Its antivirus detected nearly 100% of the malware on my device, and the initial scan was very quick — a similar speed to the top Mac-based antivirus, Intego.